 Landscape images of the American west by Ansel Adams and others are very well known, and many photographers from the East Coast bemoan how far they are from those classic subjects.
 However, the Mid-Atlantic area is also full of excellent photographic opportunities.
 Washington is a beautiful city that many people travel thousands of miles to see each year.
 Great Falls is an outstanding natural photographic subject, and it is remarkable to find such a wild and unspoiled place in the midst of so much urban sprawl.
 The C&O Canal and the Potomac River are peaceful counterpoints to the wildness of the falls.
 And the Chesapeake Bay offers almost limitless possibilities.
 I have been photographing these subjects for years, and every time that I think I have exhausted their photographic potential, the weather will change, or the water will rise or fall, and a world of new images will open up.
 Clyde Butcher, the famous Everglades photographer, has said that photographers have to accept that we can’t all live and photograph in Yosemite (Ansel Adams' home for many years), and that our best photography will come from exploring subjects that are close to where we live, no matter where that is.
 I have been fortunate to have photographic subjects like these so close to my home.

-My photographs represent a modest effort to capture the beauty of these subjects, but they also demonstrate their fragility, since even though these images are only a few months or years old, many of them could no longer be taken due to changes that have occurred since they were made.
+My photographs represent a modest effort to capture the beauty of these subjects, but they also demonstrate their fragility, because even though these images are only a few months or years old, many of them could no longer be taken due to changes that have occurred since they were made.
 For example, “Lock 7 in Fog”, which has been one of my most popular photographs, would look very different now, since the National Park Service has had to add braces to stabilize the lock walls.
 Similarly, many of the photographs from Fletcher’s Cove could not be taken today because man-made changes to the Potomac River upstream from the cove have caused huge silt build-ups in the part of the cove where these photographs were taken.